mkarasoff/shoe/README.md

 - Selecting channels.

 ## v(0.1.7) ##

-Fixed some issues with alternate xml url.
+Fixed some issues with alternate xml url (-x option).
 Added versioning option.
 Better response if no host is given.
+Fixed bug with shoeBond.

 # Future Possibilities #